Aesop | Greece

 A sow refuses a wolf's offer to watch her piglets, seeing through the wolf's true intentions and protecting her young.

-Once upon a time, a Mother Pig had just given birth to many little piglets.
-They stayed close to her in their safe home, enjoying her warmth and protection.
-Not far away, a Wolf watched them with hungry eyes.
-She wanted to eat a piglet but didn't know how to get one.
+Once upon a time, there was a Sow who had just given birth to a large litter of piglets.
+They lay close to their mother in the safety of the sty, enjoying her warmth and protection.
+Not too far away, a Wolf watched them with eager eyes.
+She craved a small piglet but had no idea how to get one.

-After thinking for a while, the Wolf decided to pretend to be friendly and worried about the Mother Pig.
-She walked to the pig's home and with a sweet smile, she said, "Hello, dear Mother Pig.
-I see you have many new babies.
+After some thought, the Wolf decided to pretend to be friendly and concerned about the Sow's wellbeing.
+She approached the sty and with a sweet smile, she called out, "Good day, dear Sow.
+I see you've been busy with your new little ones.
 You must be tired.
 Why not take a short break?
-Some fresh air would be good for you."
+Some fresh air would surely do you some good."

-The Wolf then added, "Don't worry about your piglets.
-I can watch them while you are out.
-You need some rest, and I promise they will be safe with me."
+The Wolf then added, "And don't you worry about your piglets.
+I'd be more than happy to watch over them while you're out and about.
+You need some rest, and I assure you, they will be in safe paws."

-The Mother Pig looked at the Wolf with wise eyes.
-She was not fooled by the Wolf's kind words.
-She knew the Wolf's true nature and what would happen to her babies if she left them with her.
-So, she replied, "Thank you for your kind offer, but I am happy here with my babies.
-If you really want to help, you should stay away from us."
+The Sow looked up at the Wolf with a knowing gaze.
+She was not fooled by the Wolf's sugary words.
+She knew very well the Wolf's true nature and what would happen to her little ones if she left them in her care.
+So, she replied, "Thank you very much for your kind offer, but I am quite content here with my little ones.
+If you really wanted to do me a favor, you would stay away from us."

-And so, the Wolf had to leave, her plan ruined by the smart Mother Pig.
-The piglets continued to play around their mother, safe and sound in their home.
+And so, the Wolf had to slink away, her cunning plan foiled by the wise Sow.
+The piglets continued to play around their mother, safe and sound in the sty.